Priyanshu-Tiwari-18/CODSOFT/README.md

 - Achieved high accuracy (>95%) with Random Forest and KNN classifiers.
 - Data is well-separated.

-PROJECT 3:- Sales Prediction using Machine Learning This project predicts product sales using features such as store type, item type, item visibility, etc. The main objective is to build a regression model that estimates sales accurately.
+PROJECT 3:- Sales Prediction using Machine Learning:- This project predicts product sales using features such as store type, item type, item visibility, etc. The main objective is to build a regression model that estimates sales accurately.
 DATASET
 The dataset contains columns like: